-I research how people interact with information systems, websites, mobile, and social media - and design engaging and innovative user experiences.
-I have an MSLIS from Drexel University, and currently am completing a Ph.D. focusing on user experience and human-computer interaction at the Drexel University College of Information Science and Technology.
-My professional experience includes leading design efforts on one of the largest customer facing e-commerce networks in the world (1 Billion+ annual sales), and designing systems in the health sciences and technology start up environments.
+I research how people interact with information systems, websites, mobile, and social media - and design engaging and meaningful user experiences.
+I have an MSLIS from Drexel University, and currently am completing a Ph.D. with a focus on human-computer interaction and user experience at the Drexel University College of Information Science and Technology.
+My professional experience includes leading design efforts on large customer facing e-commerce websites ($1 Billion+ annual sales), and developing systems in the health sciences and technology start up environments.

 My most recent research investigates user behaviors of people using the Web to self-manage a chronic health condition, exploring how people use the Web over an extended period of time and how organizations like medical websites and social media can support information seeking and use.
 I was awarded an IMLS research fellowship to support this work.